HT Tran: Anvil Builders

 After leaving the Army, Tran first worked at Northrop Grumman as a procurement officer.
 This work, with the training from 100 Entrepreneurs, led Tran to start a construction company.
 In 2010, Tran founded, and is the CEO of, Anvil Builders, a full-service general contractor.
 The name Anvil Builders came from the name of his infantry company.

 His partners include Richard Leider and Alan Guy.
 Tran also credits his experience in Iraq turning abandoned or won-over outposts into habitable and defensible spaces as part of his training to lead a construction company.

-Anvil Builders has completed worked for the Transbay Transit Center, Pacific Gas and Electric Company, the San Francisco Public Utilities Commission, San Francisco parks, the Moscone Center, and San Francisco International Airport.
+Anvil Builders has completed worked for the Salesforce Transit Center, Pacific Gas and Electric Company, the San Francisco Public Utilities Commission, San Francisco parks, the Moscone Center, and San Francisco International Airport.
 Tran has been interviewed for the veteran support he received and also expressed a goal of hiring and supporting more veterans in his company.